Never Die Alone: Plot

-Hardened criminal and drug dealer King David returns to his unidentified East Coast city, where he can find redemption by settling an old score with drug lord Moon.
+Hardened criminal and drug dealer King David returns to New York City, where he can find redemption by settling an old score with drug lord Moon.
 He keeps tape-recorded journals about his life and is always talking about a woman named Edna.
 Upon David's return, he meets up with Jasper, a barkeep who expresses a strong dislike towards him.
 She contacts Moon to inform him of his return and willingness to pay his debt, as well as momentarily passing by Paul, a struggling writer.

 Mike, one of Moon's henchmen, is assigned to collect his boss's money from David, appearing to be very interested in him for some reason.
 Before the deal, he is warned to not sabotage the deal to avert police attention.
 He, his friend Blue and his sister Ella go to David and collect the money.
 Mike is very tense upon arriving at the location of the pickup, prompting Blue to authorize it for him.

 After a brief but tense transaction between Blue and David, the latter is set up for an ambush.
 Mike angrily demands that David recognizes him, and proceeds to stab him multiple times in the abdomen after receiving several taunts.
 A weakened David stabs Blue in the eye with an ice pick before they abandon him in a gutter.
 Paul, who passes by at that moment, drives David, a total stranger, to the hospital.

 Paul is informed that King has died and has left him all his possessions.
 The items include jewelry, his car (which is a rare Stutz Blackhawk), and a collection of his audiotapes.
 Meanwhile, Moon is unnerved by Mike botching the deal by using violence against David and becomes paranoid of police attention.

 After being informed of Blue's injury, he tells the two to wait in a parking garage for a car to come and drive them to the hospital.
 Instead, he sets them up as two henchmen shoot and kill Blue and Ella, to Mike's horror.
 Just before Mike can be killed himself, he gains gravity of the situation and guns down the henchmen but is unable to retain his sister's life as she dies in his arms.
 He then vows revenge against Moon for the double-cross.

 As Paul listens to the journal, the story of David's life is told: after a particularly bad drug experience in the east, David relocated to the west in search of a second chance.
 He finds assistance with the Vietnamese and even a new girlfriend, Janet, whom he abuses.
 A television star, she turns to David's heroin and becomes sick and detached in the process.
 David abandons her as she presumably turns to selling his drugs to pay the bills and for her drug habit.